PaperMC/PaperDocs/source/server/configuration.rst

 bungee-online-mode
 ~~~~~~~~~~~~~~~~~~
 * **default**: true
-* **description**: Instructs the server how to behave when behind bungee
+* **description**: Instructs the server how to handle player UUIDs and data
+  when behind bungee.
 Set to match your proxy's online-mode setting.

 sleep-between-chunk-saves
 ~~~~~~~~~~~~~~~~~~~~~~~~~~